How Insoles For Fallen Arches Reduce Pain & Fatigue

 For some, custom orthotics are the best shoe inserts for flat feet.
 Custom-molded arch supports provide support for the entire foot.
 Prices range from $300 – $500 for well-crafted custom orthotics.

-For best results find a Pedorthist that will take non-weight-bearing imprints of your feet and make the orthotics on-site.
+To get the best orthotics for flat feet, find a Pedorthist that will take non-weight-bearing imprints of your feet and make the orthotics on-site.
 Any adjustments or corrections will be easy and successful.

 Arch Supports for Flat Feet – Non-Custom Insoles